 A capacity determination is required when there is a change in owners of a CWS or NTNC.
 To help make the determination, Capacity Development Program staff will meet with the new water system owner, operator, and consultant (if applicable).
 During the meeting, we will discuss the system's technical, managerial, and technical capacities and may tour the system.
 The meeting is an opportunity for the new water system owners to receive some training, request resources, and discuss the requirements and responsibilities associated with managing a public water system.
 Capacity Development Program staff will write a capacity determination based on the meeting and a review of the water system’s history (for existing systems this would include results from sanitary surveys, etc.).
 For systems lacking technical, managerial, or financial capabilities, staff will prepare a list of tasks that must be completed to improve capacity.
 Depending on their importance, these tasks may be required in the system’s operating permit.
-If you're new governing body is proactive or your community is thinking about purchasing a water system, there are some resources you can refer to:
+If your new governing body is proactive or your community is thinking about purchasing a water system, there are some resources you can refer to:

 - Capacity Evaluation for New Systems or Owners

 - How to Form a Fire District Guidance Document